naama234/minute_media_task/readme.md

 2. test_edit_unexisting_user:

-   1. Update username with id that not exist.
+   a.
+Update username with id that not exist.

    **Excepted result:**